Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-After a gastric bypass procedure for weight loss, some people may develop a narrowing of the new connection between the stomach pouch and the small intestine may narrow.
+After gastric bypass surgery for weight loss, the new connection between the stomach pouch and the small intestine may narrow.
 This is called an anastomotic stenosis.
 It’s also known as a stricture.

-It's not clear why stomal stenosis occurs after gastric bypass surgery.
+It's not clear why stenosis occurs after gastric bypass surgery.
 It may be because of a combination of factors.
-Some studies suggest that using staples, especially circular staples, poses a greater risk for stenosis than sewing up the stomach by hand after the surgery.
+Stenosis may be caused by:

 People are most at risk for stenosis 3 to 4 weeks after gastric bypass surgery.
-It can occur later on, but in these instances, it's often accompanied by other problems, such as ulcers at the stoma.
-Smoking and NSAIDs, including aspirin, can also be risk factors for stomal stenosis, even long after the weight-loss surgery.
+It can occur later on, but then it’s often in addition to other problems, such as sores (ulcers) at the anastomosis.
+If you smoke or take aspirin or NSAIDs, you are at risk for stenosis, even a long time after you had surgery.